twigjs/twig.js/README.md

 Twig.js is currently a work in progress and supports a limited subset of the Twig templating language (with more coming).

+Documentation is available in the [twig.js wiki](https://github.com/justjohn/twig.js/wiki) on Github.

 Supported tags:

 * if / elseif / else / endif